Weather in Australia

 Due to the country's vast size, the climate in Australia can vary from place to place, although expats living down under are unlikely to escape the heat.

-The interior of the nation, often referred to as ‘the outback’, is dry and barren and experiences more extreme weather conditions than the coastal regions; during the day temperatures can soar to scorching only to drop at nighttime, sometimes to below freezing.
+The interior of the country, often referred to as ‘the Outback’, is dry and barren and experiences more extreme weather conditions than the coastal regions; during the day temperatures can soar to scorching only to drop at nighttime, sometimes to below freezing.